 \subsection{Vergence classification}

-{\bf Within-Session Performance.} We performed a within-session evaluation for each of the 11 participants in our study (Fig. \ref{fig:per-user-comparison}a, Table~\ref{tab:statistical_res}), and achieve an average accuracy of 83.25 ± 5.48\% across all participants at classifying between the 6 different vergence gestures.
-We perform a per-class analysis of these results as a confusion matrix (Fig.~\ref{fig:confusion_matrix}(a)).
-The matrix shows that near-to-far and far-to-near vergence movements are never confused, which is due to their distinctively different positive-going and negative-going shapes with opposing polarity.
-There is virtually no misclassification between the 30 $\rightarrow$ 200~cm and 70 $\rightarrow$ 200~cm transitions, or between the 200 $\rightarrow$ 70~cm and 200 $\rightarrow$ 30~cm transitions, which is partly due to the wider separation between their EOG curves.
+{\bf Within-Session Performance.} We performed a within-session evaluation for each of the 20 participants in our study (Fig. \ref{fig:per-user-comparison}a, Table~\ref{tab:statistical_res}).
+Based on the observation in Sec.~\ref{sec:distance_selection}, we first evaluate our system on four gestures which have a high degree of separability: (30 $\rightarrow$ 200~cm, 70 $\rightarrow$ 200~cm, 200 $\rightarrow$ 30~cm, and 200 $\rightarrow$ 70~cm). {\sysname} achieved an average accuracy of 97.99 $\pm$ 1.96\% across all participants at classifying between the four different vergence gestures.
+From the per-class perspective presented in Fig.~\ref{fig:confusion_matrix}(a), our system achieved near-perfect discrimination as shown in the confusion matrix.

+We also evaluate our system on all six gestures supported by the three selected distances.
+Our evaluation (Table~\ref{tab:statistical_res}) shows that the system achieves a within-session classification accuracy of 82.68 $\pm$ 4.29\%.
+There is virtually no misclassification between the 30 $\rightarrow$ 200~cm and 70 $\rightarrow$ 200~cm transitions, or between the 200 $\rightarrow$ 70~cm and 200 $\rightarrow$ 30~cm transitions, which is similar to the results for four gestures.
 However, the 30 $\rightarrow$ 70~cm movement creates an EOG waveform that can overlap with the 30 $\rightarrow$ 200~cm and 70 $\rightarrow$ 200~cm movements, and the 70 $\rightarrow$ 30~cm movement likewise can overlap between the 200 $\rightarrow$ 70~cm and 200 $\rightarrow$ 30~cm movements.

-We also consider an alternate version of our system using only four gestures which have a high degree of separability: (30 $\rightarrow$ 200~cm, 70 $\rightarrow$ 200~cm, 200 $\rightarrow$ 30~cm, and 200 $\rightarrow$ 70~cm).
-Our evaluation (Fig.~\ref{fig:curve_and_subgroup}a, Table~\ref{tab:statistical_res}) shows that the system achieves a within-session classification accuracy of 98.33\%, and achieves near-perfect discrimination as shown in the confusion matrix in Fig.~\ref{fig:confusion_matrix}c.
+Importantly, for both the 4- and 6-gesture evaluations the near-to-far and far-to-near vergence movements are never confused, consistent with the observation in Sec.~\ref{sec:distance_selection}.